ekimroyrp/251108_ParametricRing/README.md

 - Use the Profiles slider to set how many cross-sections are arrayed along the circle.
 - Twist slider gradually rotates profile instances to create helical surfaces.
 - Ring Radius adjusts the sweep radius; Profile Scale grows or shrinks the cross-section.
+- Enable Sculpt Mode to click-drag on the ring and push/pull geometry with the screen-space brush.
 - Orbit the camera with the mouse (left-drag to rotate, wheel to zoom, right-drag to pan).

+## Deployment
+The site is deployed via GitHub Pages at [ekimroyrp.github.io/251108_ParametricRing](https://ekimroyrp.github.io/251108_ParametricRing/).

+To build locally:
+1. `npm install`
+2. `npm run build` – outputs the static site into `dist/` with relative asset paths.

+To update the GitHub Pages deployment:
+1. `git checkout gh-pages`
+2. Replace branch contents with the latest `dist` artifacts (or use `npm run build && git checkout gh-pages && rm -rf * && cp -r ../main/dist/* .` workflow, ensuring only static files remain).
+3. `git commit -am "deploy: update gh-pages"` and `git push origin gh-pages`.